 - Locate sprinklers to clear lights, ducts and diffusers.
 Do not run sprinkler pipes through ducts.
 Ductwork has priority over sprinkler pipes.
 Offset pipes as needed. - 2.
-Center sprinklers in two directions in ceiling tiles and provide offsets as required in areas with 2'x4' ceiling tiles, centering using a 2'x2' ceiling pattern is acceptable. - 3.
-Do not allow concealed sprinkler cover plates to be painted.
+Center sprinklers in two directions in ceiling tiles and provide offsets as required.

+- 3. Do not allow concealed sprinkler cover plates to be painted.
 Sprinkler cover plates are to be factory painted only.
 Do not field paint. - 4.
 Apply strippable or paper covers so concealed sprinkler cover plates do not receive field paint finish.